cjakabos/portfolio-web/docs/platform/showcase-architecture.md

 - browser clients should prefer routed gateway paths over direct service access
 - admin and operator boundaries are enforced before UI state is rendered
 - the same gateway posture covers ordinary CRUD, browser remotes, and AI flows
+- optional downstream dependencies such as Ollama sit behind some AI-enabled flows, but they are not part of every gateway-routed request

 ## 3. AI / Operator Flow